akashshinde95/Inventory-Manager-Project-Using-Spring/README.md

 2) Java class pages which only contain getter setter methods in them
 3) Dao class where all operational methods are written
 4) and jsp pages which will work as a frontend of this project

+in jsp pages proper mapping should be given so that it should perform accordingly to the main controller